cockroachlabs/workshop_labs/topology-patterns/labs.md

 Time: 197.0458ms
 ```

 Awesome!
 Not too bad for an other-side-of-the-world ACID transaction!
+We explored how easy it is to respond to a region failure by quickly scaling out the cluster and pinning the ranges to get best performance.